LaurentiuUngur/LUAutocompleteView/README.md

 $ sudo gem install cocoapods
 ```

-> CocoaPods 1.2.0+ is required.
+> CocoaPods 1.4.0+ is required.

-To integrate LUAutocompleteView into your Xcode project using CocoaPods, specify it in your `Podfile`:
+To integrate `LUAutocompleteView` into your Xcode project using CocoaPods, specify it in your `Podfile`:

 ```ruby
 source 'https://github.com/CocoaPods/Specs.git'